-Actions performed in the inner plane of consciousness are called. mental actions.
+Actions performed in the internal plane of consciousness are called.
+Mental actions.
 What will we do with the received material?

 MENTAL ACTIONS